Key Issues Moving Through the MAGA-hijacked Courts

 -

-The 11th Circuit vacated its panel ruling upholding Florida’s law banning people under 21 from purchasing firearms, and will hold en banc oral argument on the week of October 21, 2024.
+The 11th Circuit vacated its panel ruling upholding Florida’s law banning people under 21 from purchasing firearms, and held en banc oral argument on October 22, 2024.

 -